gm-stack/entropy_viewer/README.md

 By default, every 4096 bytes is one pixel.

-Kind-of like [playfile](https://github.com/gm-stack/playfile) (which I wrote 14 years ago) - but looking at a 4K block at a time, not one pixel at a time.
+Kind-of like [playfile](https://github.com/gm-stack/playfile) (which I wrote 14 years ago) - but looking at a block at a time, not one pixel at a time - effectively "zoomed out".

 Each pixel's colour is: